mubeendev3/typescript-projects/03-ATM-MachineProject/readme.md

 ## Installation & Usage

-1. Install the ATM CLI globally: `npm install -g your-atm-package-name`
+1. Install the ATM CLI globally: `npm install -g mubeen-atmmachine`
-2. Run the ATM CLI: `npx your-atm-package-name`
+2. Run the ATM CLI: `npx mubeen-atmmachine`
 3. Follow the prompts to perform various ATM operations.

 ## How to Use